robertjankowski/ga-openai-gym/README.md

-## Using genetic algorithms to train neural network in OpenAI gym environment.
+## Usage of genetic algorithms to train a neural network in the multiple OpenAI gym environments.
 ***
 | Random Carracing | GA Carracing |
 | ------------- |:-------------:|